ItamarRocha/ItamarRocha.github.io/_posts/2020-08-06-Medway-Student-Allocation.md

   </div>
 </center>

-As in all project that depends on to many factors, although all the advisors had responded, I ended up with 170 student responses and (at least) all the advisors responses.
+As in all project that depends on too many factors, although all the advisors had responded, I ended up with 170 student responses.
 <hr>

 ### Preprocessing